 How to use a bridging loan to buy a house before selling your current home

-- Bridging loans are a popular solution in this situation as they offer a fast, flexible way to raise enough money for a house purchase.
+- Bridge finance offer a fast, flexible way to raise money for a house purchase.

 How bridging loans work

 A bridging loan is a type of short term finance normally offered over 12 months or less, although longer loan terms may be possible depending on the circumstances.

 Bridging finance can often be arranged in a short period of time, making it perfect for when you have found the ideal home and want to move fast to avoid losing out.

 You will usually have to pay an arrangement fee for taking out a bridging loan and may have to pay an exit fee when the loan is repaid (depending on the lender).

 Interest is normally charged monthly, although you may have the option to roll up the interest and pay it all in one go along with the capital when the loan term ends.
 Alternatively, you may be able to borrow extra to cover the interest with this added to the total capital you repay at the end.

 When you take out this type of short term finance, you will agree exactly how it will be repaid.